tuantrann/Reddit-Clone/README.md

 ## Summary
-A project that I am currently working on, it has a Reddit-like interface where users can post statuss that anyone that sign in can comment and vote on.
+A project that I am currently working on, it has a Reddit-like interface where users can post statuses that anyone that sign in can comment and vote on.
 I am currenly working on developing a real-time chat system for it.
 I also host it **at https://codeswonder.com/.**

 ## Getting Started